top of page

 Game Loop

-• Explore & Collect Resources: Explore an open world years after humans have died out.
-Playing as a Morphite, new resin based lifeforms, venture out from the safety of your Cradle into a wild hazardous world to collect rubbish resources.
+• Explore & Collect Resources: Explore a world years after humans have died out.
+Playing as a Morphite, new resin based lifeforms, venture out from the safety of your Cradle into a wild hazardous levels to collect rubbish resources.

-• Craft Forms & Unlock Abilities: Craft & attach Forms to gain abilities that help you; explore, survive hazards, interact with creatures, help other players & collect resources.
+• Craft Forms & Unlock Abilities: Craft & attach Forms to gain abilities that help you; explore, survive hazards, avoid creatures, help other players & collect resources.
+Players can attach up to 4 forms at once.

-• Solve Challenge Zones: Each biome contains 6 different procedurally generated challenge zones, ensuring high replayability.
+• Complete Hazard Dungeons: Each biome contains 6 different procedurally generated challenge zones, ensuring high replayability.
 Their open world locations are fixed, while the puzzles, layout and hazards within are generated.

 Video